slackapi/python-slack-sdk/tutorial/01-creating-the-slack-app.md

 > 💡 Build useful apps, internal tools, simplified workflows, or brillant bots for just your team or Slack's millions of users.

 - To get started, create a new Slack App on [api.slack.com](https://api.slack.com/apps?new_app=1).
-  1. Type in your app name
+  1. Type in your app name.
   2. Select the team you'd like to build your app on.
 <img width="570" alt="Create-A-Slack-App" src="https://user-images.githubusercontent.com/3329665/56550657-13224680-653b-11e9-8f91-15c17e6977b7.png">